serversideup/amplitudejs/README.md

 Looking for some cool examples to get started with?
 [View all of our example players &rarr;](https://521dimensions.com/open-source/amplitudejs/docs/examples/index.html)

+#### View the source
+All of our example players have the code available on our ["AmplitudeJS Example Players" repository](https://github.com/serversideup/amplitudejs-player-examples).
+Feel free to submit a PR of your own example if you want!
+[See the source for our example players &rarr;](https://github.com/serversideup/amplitudejs-player-examples)

 ## Installation
 Installation is a breeze and very flexible on how you want to use it.
 [View the installation instructions &rarr;](https://521dimensions.com/open-source/amplitudejs/docs/installation/)